Come Come Everybody

-Come Come Everybody (カムカムエヴリバディ, Kamu Kamu Evuribadi) is a Japanese television drama series and the 105th NHK Asadora series, following Okaeri Mone.
+Come Come Everybody (カムカムエヴリバディ, Kamu Kamu Evuribadi) is a Japanese television drama series and the 105th NHK Asadora series, following Welcome Home, Monet.
 It premiered on November 1, 2021, and concluded on April 8, 2022.
-The story is about 100 years-old family, three generations, Yasuko (grandmother), Rui (mother), and Hinata (daughter) who worked with a radio English course during the Shōwa, Heisei, and Reiwa eras.
+The story is about three generations of a family, Yasuko (grandmother), Rui (mother), and Hinata (daughter) who worked with a radio English course during the Shōwa, Heisei, and Reiwa eras.
 The drama is set in Okayama, Osaka and Kyoto.

 Plot

-The story is about a three-generation family, Yasuko (grandmother), Rui (mother) and Hinata (daughter) who worked with a radio English course during the Shōwa, Heisei, and Reiwa eras.
+The story is about a three generations of a family, Yasuko (grandmother), Rui (mother) and Hinata (daughter) who worked with a radio English course during the Shōwa, Heisei, and Reiwa eras.
 While facing the challenges of the Shōwa, Heisei, and Reiwa eras, the three find their own way of life in love, work, and marriage.
 The story unfolds in a heroine relay system.

-Yasuko Tachibana was born in Okayama City in 1925, the year when Japan began radio broadcasts.
-Yasuko grew up in a warm family who owns a Japanese sweets shop in the shopping district of Okayama city.
-Her family wished her to inherit the shop but war changed her fate.
+Yasuko Tachibana was born in Okayama City in 1925, the year radio broadcasts began in Japan.
+Yasuko grows up in a warm family who owns a Japanese sweets shop in the shopping district of Okayama city.
+Her family wishes for her to inherit the shop but the war changed her fate.
 Her story is Japanese sweets and baseball-themed.

 Yasuko's daughter, Rui's story begins in Osaka in 1955 with jazz as its theme.
 Rui separates from her mother for some reason and opens the way to live under her own will and power, even though she is hurt and lost.
 Rui hates her mother and English.

 Meanwhile the story of Hinata, Rui's daughter and Yasuko's granddaughter, sets off in Kyoto in 1965 as a historical drama.
 Unlike her grandmother, Hinata was born in a peaceful time, and is a sweetheart.
 Hinata is a little useless but she plays an important role in this three-generation family story.